kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 I used the New York City (NYC) Taxi [dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) published by NYC Taxi and Limousine Corporation (TLC).

 Particularly, I have used the dataset for yellow taxi cabs for the month *January, 2019*.
 The data is available in CSV format, where **each row of the CSV file represents a taxi ride event** in NYC.
-The dataset that I have used here contains in total 18 fields of which we are mostly interested in the following fields -
+The dataset that I have used here contains in total 18 fields of which I am mostly interested in the following fields -

 * **tpep_dropoff_datetime** - When the meter was disengaged
 * **PULocationID** - Pickup location ID